 Tamil Temples in Mauritius

 The Tamil presence in Mauritius forms part of the larger Indian diasporic migration (http://www.mauritiustimes.com/mt/sarita-boodhoo-67/).
 Between 1826-1910, an influx of Indian labourers, many coming from Tamil Nadu in the South of India.
 Mauritius is currently approximately 50% Hindu (the rest of the population being a mixture of Islam and Christianity predominantly).
-It’s no surprise that some of the temples of Mauritius that have emerged from the diverse migrant population includes the colourful Tamil temples displaying beautiful Dravidian art.
+It’s no surprise that some of the temples of Mauritius that have emerged from the diverse migrant population include the colourful Tamil temples displaying beautiful Dravidian art.

 Kaylasson Tamil Temple in Port Louis